h-sinha/Hacker101-CTF/Micro-CMS-v2/README.md

 ```
 * Use *' UNION SELECT '111' as password* as the username and *111* as password
 * Open the private page to get the flag

+### Flag 1

+### Flag 2
+* Use *' OR password like %x#* as username and attack using Burp Intruder.
+Change x from a-z and filter out all responses that contain *Unknown User* in the response.
+This would leave only 1 response which contains *Invalid Password* in the reponse.
+This is the last character of the password.
+* Replace x by the last character of the password.
+Now use *' OR password like %yx#* where y varies from a-z.
+This way get the 2nd last character of password.
+Continue this process to build the password character by character.
+* On getting the password use *' OR password = 'password'#* as username and *password* as password and login to get the flag.